 New Zealand’s human history is relatively short.
 Recent research confirms that the first settlers, the Maori, probably arrived from Polynesia between 1200 and 1300 AD.
 The Dutch explorer Abel Tasman was the first European to discover New Zealand, in 1642.
 The English navigator James Cook mapped the country in 1769–70.
-After this, sealers, whalers and traders arrived.
-Beginning in 1814, missionaries tried to convert Māori to Christianity, and taught them farming skills, reading and writing.
+After this, sealers, whalers and traders arrived then, beginning in 1814, missionaries who tried to convert Māori to Christianity.

 In 1840, Māori signed the Treaty of Waitangi with representatives of the British Queen, who sought sovereignty over the country.
 In return the Queen’s representatives promised Māori ownership of their land, and the rights of British citizens.
 Māori came under increasing pressure from European settlers to sell their land for settlement.
 This led to conflict and, in the 1860s, war broke out in the North Island.
 A lot of Māori land was taken or bought by the government during or after 20 years of war.

-Choice of activities
+Choice of Activities

 - Walk to the summit of Mt.
 Eden volcano OR take a lift up the SkyTower for an overview of the Maori and European history of the area.

 In pre-European times Mount Eden was used as a fortified hill pa by various Māori tribes.
 Its occupation ended in 1700 A.D when the Waiohua defeated the Tamaki people.
 The earth ramparts and terraces from this period contribute to the distinctive outline of the hill today.
 When Europeans came to the area, the land was initially used for farms, but from quite early on the area hosted country residences of professionals and business people from Auckland.